SAP-samples/partner-reference-application-extension/README.md

     <img src="./Tutorials/images/00_pra_pre_architecture.png" width="60%">
 </p>

 The sample showcases how a side-by-side application benefits from using SAP BTP.
-The qualities relevant for enterprise-grade partner applications, supported by SAP BTP services and programming models, include
+The qualities relevant for enterprise-grade partner applications, supported by SAP BTP services and programming models are outlined in the image below.

 <p align="center">
     <img src="./Tutorials/images/00_end_user_representation.png" width="60%">